An owner, agent or master of a vessel must make a declaration before departure.

-An owner, agent or master must make a declaration within 24 hours of a vessel’s arrival in Singapore.
+An owner, agent or master must make a declaration before the vessel’s departure from Singapore.

 The declaration requires the submission these documents:

 - Two copies of the completed General Declaration (Complete all the details including the departure date of the vessel and the GDV number.
 The GDV number for arrival and departure is the same for each port call.);

 - Certificate of Registry;

 - Load Line Certificate;